WebFiori/docs/folder-structure.md

 ## The `app` Folder

 The folder `app` will contain all your application files.
-Anything that created by you must exist inside this folder.
-The folder can be kept under source control because of this reason.
-This folder can have extra sub-folders for maintaining your code.
+Any PHP source code files must exist inside this folder.
+This folder can have extra sub-folders for maintaining source code of the application.
 The folders are:

-* `app/apis`: Used to hold web services and services managers.
+* `app/apis`: Used to hold web services and services managers (Web APIs).
-* `app/commands`: Used to hold custom CLI commands.
+* `app/commands`: Used to hold custom-made CLI commands.
 * `app/jobs`: Used to hold cron jobs.
 * `app/langs`: Used to hold translation files (for i18n support)
-* `app/pages`: Used to hold views and web pages.
+* `app/pages`: Used to hold anything related to user interface such as web pages, views or UI components.
-* `app/ini`: Used to hold classes which used to initialize parts of the system.
+* `app/ini`: Used to hold classes which are used to initialize the application.
-* `app/ini/routes`: A folder that contains classes for creating routes.
+* `app/ini/routes`: A folder that contains classes for initializing routes.
-* `app/database`: Holds classes which are related to database.
+* `app/database`: Holds classes which are related to database and database access.
 * `app/middleware`: Holds classes which represents a middleware.
 * `app/entity` Holds classes which represents system entities.

-In addition to the given folders, the directory will have a file called `AppConfig.php`.
+In addition to given folders, the directory will have a file called `AppConfig.php`.
 This file contains a code for a class that holds configuration information for your application.
 If the file does not exist or was deleted, the framework will re-create it.

 Also, you may create your own folders and add files as you like.
 More details about the folders can be found below.